primepiplup/wackwiki/README.md

 You can make text underlined by surrounding it with -

-You can make by putting a > in front, multiple > characters deepen the quote level.
+You can make text into a blockquote by putting a > in front, multiple > characters deepen the quote level.

 You can make unordered lists by putting a - at the start of a line.
 Indenting with four spaces increases the indentation level of the list.